 The time of disposal is the day on which ownership changes but where an agreement has a suspensive condition, this condition has to be fulfilled first.
-With donations, all the legal requirements of a valid transfer must be complied with.
-For a distribution of an asset by a trust, the time of disposal is the date that the interest in the asset vested in the beneficiary.
+For donations, all the legal requirements of a valid transfer must be complied with.
+For a distribution of an asset by a trust it is the date that the interest in the asset vests in the beneficiary.